gtribello/plumed-thoughts/contactMatrix.md

 # Contact matices and coordination numbers

 The $i$, $j$ element of the conntact matrix, $\mathbf{C}_{ij}$, is one if atoms $i$ and $j$ are within a certain distance $r_c$ of each other and zero otherwise.
-Consequently, if $\mahtbf{C}$ is multiplied from the back by a vector of ones the $i$th element of the resulting matrix tells you the number of atoms that are within $r_c$ of atom $i$.
+Consequently, if $\mathbf{C}$ is multiplied from the back by a vector of ones the $i$th element of the resulting matrix tells you the number of atoms that are within $r_c$ of atom $i$.
 In other words, the coordination numbers of the atoms can be calculated from the contact matrix by doing matrix vector multiplication.

 This realisation about the relationship between the contact map and the coordination number is heavily used in the new version of PLUMED.
 For example, to calculate